pixelhero98/LLapDiffusion/README.md

 >
 > Realizations of the latent space and the history summarizer are just preliminary, which leaves room for improvement for follow-up works.
 >
-> Parameterized dynamics are locally linearized with the residual MLP as tiny nonlinear corrections.
-A natural follow-up is to derive global and nonlinear parameterized dynamics.
+> Parameterized dynamics are locally linearized with the residual MLP as small nonlinear corrections.
+A natural follow-up is to derive global, nonlinear dynamics.

 ## Installation